 Alcohol combined with some medications should be avoided.
 The labels of such medications indicate when this is the case.

 Doctors advise patients that they should avoid taking blood thinning medications for a period before surgery.
 Such medications even include aspirin.
-Alcohol also thins blood (that’s one reason it’s good for heart and vascular health).
+Alcohol also thins blood.
+In fact, that’s one reason it’s so good for heart and vascular health.

 Loss of Control

 Some alcoholics fear that any alcohol in foods will trigger a loss of control over alcohol.

 In reality, evidence doesn’t support the loss of control theory.
 It was proposed by Alcoholics Anonymous (AA) back in the 1930.

 For example, alcoholic priests don’t lose control after drinking wine in performing religious services.
 They believe that they are drinking Christ’s blood rather than wine.
 Therefore they don’t lose control.

 Similarly, alcoholics don’t lose control after drinking alcohol without realizing it.
 They “lose control” only if they know they’re consuming alcohol.

 In light of this, people who believe in the loss of control theory are much more likely to relapse after drinking.
 That’s in comparison to those who don’t believe in it.
 Thus, the idea of loss of control often becomes a self-fulfilling prophesy.